 In Flow: The Psychology of Optimal Experience Mihaly Csikszentmihalyi makes the distinction between pleasure and enjoyment that I found helpful, though a bit technically phrased:

-The point or distinction , "a feeling of contentment" which can result from an activity you have done or something you receive (like a message).
-Enjoyment is engaged and is or the investment of your attention (or "psychic energy" as Mihaly calls it).
+The point or distinction is that pleasure is passive, "a feeling of contentment" which can result from an activity you have done or something you receive (like a message).
+Enjoyment is engaged and is always the result of your own activity or the investment of your attention (or "psychic energy" as Mihaly calls it).

 Enjoyment is the result of activity, but pleasure is o you can feel pleasure by doing something enjoyable, but not the other way around?